Before we answer why Jesus had to die for our sins, we will first briefly answer why humans are under the penalty of death and need a Savior.

 In the first prophecy of the Bible God alludes to the fact that Jesus, who would divest himself of his divinity and be born of a woman, would come to save mankind (Genesis 3:15).
-The apostle Paul clearly tells us that, though they were commanded (see Leviticus chapters 4 and 16, Deuteronomy 12, etc.), the animal sacrifices under the Old Covenant were NEVER meant to take away sins.
+The apostle Paul clearly tells us that, though they were commanded (see Leviticus chapters 4 and 16, Deuteronomy 12, etc.), the animal sacrifices under the Old Covenant were never meant to take away sins.

-1. For the law, having only a shadow of the good things that are coming, and not the image of those things, with the same sacrifices which they offer continually year by year, is never able to make perfect those who come to worship . . .
+For the law, having only a shadow of the good things that are coming, and not the image of those things, with the same sacrifices which they offer continually year by year, is never able to make perfect those who come to worship . . .

 Why not just forgive us?

-God certainly could have decided to forgive us when we repent without requiring that a sacrifice be applied when we made our request.
+God certainly could have decided to forgive us when we repent without requiring that the sacrifice of Jesus be applied when we made our request.
 This would not impress upon humans, however, as deep as possible, his love and total commitment for his creation.

-Why it had to be Jesus
+Why it had to be God

-The Creator God of the Old Testament was none other than the pre-incarnate Jesus Christ (for more information see our article "Who is the GOD of the Old Testament?")!
+The Creator God of the Old Testament was none other than the pre-incarnate Jesus Christ (for more information see our article "Who is the God of the Old Testament?")!
 He is the one who, through Moses, gave all the commandments and laws to ancient Israel.
 He is the originator of the Law for humanity.

-Since he was the originator of the Law, He is the only one who could take, in His own Person, the penalty resulting from breaking it and stand in humanity’s place for it.
-As God (John 1:1 - 3, Colossians 1:16, etc.) and a member of the Godhead, His single life is worth more than all human lives combined.
+Since Jesus was the originator of the Law, He is the only one who could take, in His own Person, the penalty resulting from breaking it and stand in humanity’s place for it.
+As God (John 1:1 - 3, Colossians 1:16, etc.) and a member of the Godhead, the life of Jesus is worth more than all human lives combined.

 The tension between God's righteous judgment and His perfect love can best be described by the following quote.

-"Yet, he himself has fulfilled that righteous penalty in the person of His Son so that, without violating His holy nature, He guarantees forgiveness and justification to all who believe" ("The Bible has the Answer" by Morris and Clark, 1976, page 153).
+"Yet, he himself has fulfilled that righteous penalty in the person of His Son (Jesus) so that, without violating His holy nature, He guarantees forgiveness and justification to all who believe" ("The Bible has the Answer" by Morris and Clark, 1976, page 153).

 Jesus had to die because he was the only Being in the entire universe who, through his sinless sacrifice, could pay the ultimate penalty for sin so that man could be saved.